 Language Access Complaint Protocol

-The following are steps a complainant may take to report the failure of a local court to appoint an interpreter or provide other language assistance in any court-related event.
+This document details the steps a complainant may take to report the failure of a local court to appoint an interpreter or provide other language assistance in any court-related event.
 The complainant may file a complaint regarding any language access issue related to the complainant’s interactions with the Kentucky Court of Justice.
 Please be aware that filing a language access complaint does not constitute an appeal of any underlying judgment or order.
 Upon request by the complainant, the Office of Language Access will provide appropriate language access services, including access to an interpreter, to assist the complainant in completing the complaint process.

 1. Initiating a Complaint.
 A person may file a complaint by taking one of the following actions: